 The big song in Les Parapluies de Cherbourg is known to the impoverished English as 'I will wait for you' – a sentiment that seems to me to have very little to do with the original.
-The French original is sung at 17'03" in that clip, as long as it lasts; and I was surprised to hear Catherine Deneuve sing, in what I imagine is the last verse (come to think of it, I may have been a bit hasty dismissing 'I will wait for you', as long as it was in the first verse...though, come to think of it again, maybe the concept of verse doesn't really work in this context..) '... mais mon amour, ne me quitte pas'.
+The French original is sung at 17'03" in that clip [2018 PS:an iPlayer clip, now gone, but the song in on YouTube here] as long as it lasts; and I was surprised to hear Catherine Deneuve sing, in what I imagine is the last verse (come to think of it, I may have been a bit hasty dismissing 'I will wait for you', as long as it was in the first verse...though, come to think of it again, maybe the concept of verse doesn't really work in this context..) '... mais mon amour, ne me quitte pas'.

 Those words had been set to a very different tune (Very different?...
 Discuss) about five years earlier by Jacques Brel.
 It's hard to say exactly how long before, as the gestation period of a song is presumably much shorter than that of a sung-through film, so 'about five years' will have to do.
 Brel's Ne me quitte pas was followed a few years later by Dusty Springfield's If you go away to the same tune.
 But this time, it seems to me that the English version does preserve the sentiment of the original.